portdeveloper/se2-foundry-monad/README.md

 MONAD_RPC_URL=
 MONAD_SOURCIFY_VERIFIER_URL=

-# Do not change the name of the variable below, put monad chain id here
+# Do not change the name of the variable below, put Monad chain id here
 FOUNDRY_CHAIN_ID=
 ```

-Also, change the `ETH_KEYSTORE_ACCOUNT` to `scaffold-eth-custom` to deploy on Monad Devnet!
+Also, change the `ETH_KEYSTORE_ACCOUNT` to `scaffold-eth-custom` to deploy!

-Then, run the following command to deploy your contract to Monad Devnet:
+Then, run the following command to deploy your contract to Monad:

 ```
-yarn deploy --network monad_devnet
+yarn deploy --network monad
 ```

 To verify your contract, run the following command:
 ```
-yarn verify --network monad_devnet
+yarn verify --network monad
 ```

 To run both deploy and verify, run the following command:

 ```
-yarn deploy --network monad_devnet && yarn verify --network monad_devnet
+yarn deploy --network monad && yarn verify --network monad
 ```

 ### Frontend

 First, copy the `.env.example` file to `.env.local` and fill in the values.

-Then, change the target network in `packages/nextjs/scaffold.config.ts` to `monadDevnet`
+Then, change the target network in `packages/nextjs/scaffold.config.ts` to `monad`

 ```
-targetNetworks: [monadDevnet],
+targetNetworks: [monad],
 ```

 Then, run the following command to deploy your nextjs app to production: